drew1kun/ansible-pitft/README.md

  - PiTFT 2.8" capacitive touch (240x320)
  - PiTFT 3.5" resistive touch (320x480)

-The one I use is [Adafruit 28" tft Capacitive display][pitft-adafruit-link]
+The one I use is [Adafruit 28" tft Capacitive display](pitft-adafruit-link)

 Requirements
 ------------